ILLIXR/ILLIXR/docs/getting_started.md

 ## ILLIXR Runtime

-These instructions have been tested with Ubuntu 18.04.
+These instructions have been tested with Ubuntu 18.04 and 20.04.

 1. Clone the repository: